code-quality-metrics/react-native-redux-advance-patterns-and-best-practices/ReactNativeRedux/docs/code-quality-goals.md

 You should be able to opt out of our managed system and go full open source self hosted any time you see fit.

 This is not a no-code fit for all sollution, this is an open source technology framework focused on quality and productivity for developers, startups and enterprise.

+## Second Ultimate Goal

+Become great Engineers and share the knowledge.

+Learn and create a path for other people to follow.

+Standarize what it means to mean a Jr, Mid, Senior developer.
+An Engineer, etc.

 ## Possible Names